le0piovesan/goober/README.md

 ## Overview

-Goober is a ride-share taxi service web application designed to connect riders with available drivers, providing a seamless experience for both user personas.
-The application is implemented as a TypeScript web app using React for the frontend, Node.js (Next.js) for the backend, and PostgreSQL as the preferred SQL database.
+Goober is a ride-share taxi service web application designed to connect riders with available drivers, providing a seamless experience for all users.

 ## Table of Contents